Angeles, Philippines: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B and C. Check that you choose the correct type.
-Many adapters that you can buy are simply plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A, B and C. Check that you choose the necessary type.
+The vast majority of adapters that you can buy are just plug changers and require your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most areas.

 A portable power bank, like this one